 While Active Soccer 2 DX isn't at the Fifa level it still is a solid soccer simulation coming in at a much better price.
 The game functions well despite not having the fanciest of graphics and some small hiccups.
 Aside from that there were some issues that could have made the presentation a bit better such as the score board or the menus, but in comparison to the core aspect of the game these are smaller aspects.
 The actual game works well with a great shooting system and easy passing along with a number of differing modes to play.
 I definitely enjoyed playing the game as it did capture the sport quite well with some competitive gameplay and once again I wanted to mention the weather variants as that was a nice touch.

-Review Done on Active Soccer 2 DX for Xbox One
+Active Soccer 2 DX Review on Xbox One

 Review Code Provided by The Fox Software